Danger noodles? Scientists gleefully 'unscience' their favorite animals

 Behavioral ecologist Blair Costelloe studies gazelles and decided to post a handy guide to the Thomson's gazelle, which runs on getaway sticks, eats with its nibbler and wears a speed stripe.

-It's not just living species that are getting the un-science treatment.
-Paleontologist Mark Witton offers up some deep thoughts on the azhdarchid pterosaur, a bizarre winged dinosaur dating to the late Cretaceous.
-Summary: they're weird.
+It's not just living species that are getting the unscience treatment.
+Paleontologist Mark Witton offers up some deep thoughts on the azhdarchid pterosaur, a bizarre winged dinosaur dating to the late Cretaceous period.
+Summary: They're weird.

 The Smithsonian's National Museum of Natural History points out the T. rex's death hole, which is equipped with murder bananas.
 And we're still not sure what's going on with those arm-like things.